oom-/maxpaynetrainer_external_csharp/README.md

 # How to use
 1. Run the game
 2. Load a save
-3. Start the trainer wait that it find the maxpayne process
+3. Start the trainer and wait that it find the maxpayne process
-4. Check box to activate chets
+4. Check boxes to activate different cheats

 # What it can do ?
 * Infinite Life